 |Registration: Intercultural communication: Being successful in working together with people from different cultural backgrounds - all|

-This workshop is particularly helpful for researchers who would like to raise their cultural awareness when working together with people from different countries on campus or abroad.
+This workshop is particularly helpful for researchers who would like to raise their cultural awareness and develop their personal competencies when working together with people from different countries on campus or abroad.

 After the course you will…